 The plastic surgery service shares responsibility for hand emergencies with the department of orthopedics and shares facial trauma call duties with oral surgery and otolaryngology.
 The general surgery service manages the burn unit and plastic surgery residents do not have any primary call responsibilities for acute burns.
 By the end of three years, all residents are expected to accrue more than the national average number of cases in all categories.

 Plastic surgery residents are expected to participate in the education of third- and fourth-year medical students and first-year general surgery residents.
 This includes providing clinical supervision and participating in teaching conferences.
-The didactic teaching is well organized via biweekly conferences and monthly journal club.
+The didactic teaching is well organized via weekly conferences and monthly journal club.
 Additionally, online teaching is accessible through a self-study guide.
 In addition to these specific plastic surgery activities, the department of surgery conducts grand rounds each week, which the plastic surgery residents, faculty and students attend.

 Plastic surgery residents are encouraged to complete at least one scholarly project during their residency, usually in the form of a clinical study or book chapter.
 Proper administrative support and attending physician guidance is provided in this regard.

 All residents entering the program are expected to complete the entire three years.
 Appointments are renewed on a yearly basis and are contingent on appropriate progress in clinical, technical and academic development.
 Also, all residents will participate in at least one Quality Assurance/Patient Safety project annually.